madhanmallow/appsteroid-sdk-ios-documents/en/Specs/Spec-Matchmaking.md

 A status showing that all players needed for the match are invited.

 ###### FASMatchStatusComplete
-A Status showing that the matching is completed with players and ready to start the game.
+A status showing that the matching is completed with players and ready to start the game.

 ###### FASMatchStatusDisposed
-A Status showing it is ready to dispose the match, after the game is finish.
+A status showing it is ready to dispose the match, after the game is finish.

 ##### <a name="FASMatch.FASMatchCompletionHandler"> FASMatchCompletionHandler </a>
 Block object used when carrying out the process to get a specific Match.